 - Field of Mars Reserve (the Reserve) includes steep slopes with limited open level areas.
 The steep slopes discourage a proliferation of tracks which in turn limits the incursions into bushland areas and loss of biodiversity.
 A high proportion of bushland area is available for wildlife refuge. - Multiple entry points around the perimeter of the Reserve give good access to pedestrian park users and immediate access to bushland areas.
 The Reserve, however, is closed to bike riders and dog walkers due to its wildlife refuge status.
 Multiple entry points are difficult to monitor in terms of controlling entry to the Reserve by unauthorised park users. - The only public vehicle entry (1), is via a roundabout on the bend on Pittwater Rd (south of the Buffalo Creek road crossing), a traffic black spot.
 Active transport links have been improved at this entry by the recently opened shared path for bikes and pedestrians on Pittwater Rd.
-This entry provides public access to the sealed parking area located on the eastern boundary of the Reserve and service access to the Reserve. - Additional service vehicle access can be gained via entries 5 (from the south off Higginbotham Rd), 7 (from the west onto the closed Wellington Rd), 8 and 9 (from the northwest off Cressy Rd), 12 (from the north off Finch Ave) and 14 (east off Pittwater Rd just north of entry 1). - Vehicle access to the Education Centre is gained via entry 1 through a lockable vehicle gate located west of the parking area, across the Reserve to a small parking area located on the eastern side of the Centre (on the Centre's land parcel) for deliveries, staff parking and school bus drop off.
-An internal bus parking area is located on the Reserve below Kennedy St entry 2.
-This unsealed informal access road passes the Visitors Centre.
-Another lockable vehicle gate, giving service access to the eastern park land area, is located opposite the internal bus parking area. - The Visitors Centre, operated by the Ryde Hunters Hill Flora Fauna Preservation Society, is an older building which includes amenities.
+This entry provides public access to the sealed parking area located on the eastern boundary of the Reserve and service access to the Reserve. - Additional service vehicle access can be gained via entries 5 (from the south off Higginbotham Rd), 7 (from the west onto the closed Wellington Rd), 8 and 9 (from the northwest off Cressy Rd), 12 (from the north off Finch Ave) and 14 (east off Pittwater Rd just north of entry 1).

+- Vehicle access (authorised vehicles) to the Education Centre is gained via entry 1 through a lockable vehicle gate located west of the car park, along the internal access way past the Visitors Centre/Amenities Building to the eastern side of the Education Centre. - An internal bus drop off/pick up/turning area is located on the Reserve below Kennedy St entry 2.
+Another lockable vehicle gate, for maintenance access to the eastern open space zone is located adjacent to the internal bus turning area. - The Visitors Centre, operated by the Ryde Hunters Hill Flora Fauna Preservation Society, is an older building which includes amenities.
 Access to the disabled toilet at the Visitors Centre is across the grass from the unsealed access way. - Facilities and access around the Reserve are not fully accessible.
 Access from the disabled car space in the on-site parking area is available to the adjacent park area via a short path but then across the grass.
 Few of the other park entries are all accessible and few of the walking tracks or footpaths other than the boardwalk loop are all accessible.